 But if you have a large database, lead qualification becomes important even if you don't get many new leads.
 Because then, your nurturing becomes more and more important, and nurtured leads who show interest should be marked as qualified.

 Standard process for managing new leads

-- MQLs show up in the left side of the SharpSpring pipeline, where sales is responsible for manually checking and following up with personal communication to turn them into an opportunity.
+MQLs show up in the left side of the FunnelBud pipeline, where sales grades them and decides on an action:

 Two methods of following up on new mql

 Method A: Have a dedicated role responsible for following up on all new leads (recommended approach!)